 You might be relocating to Germany, far away from the States, but don’t think you will be alone there.
 Germany is heavily populated by American citizens, and even before you know it, you will meet someone from the same US city as you.
 Bavaria probably takes the lead with more than 50,100 Americans living there.
 The other places include North-Rhine-Westphalia, Baden-Württemberg, and Berlin, which has around 36,000 US expats.

 Stoke up for the day with a good breakfast and plans for exploring.
 As soon you move in, unpack and arrange everything, take a stroll around your neighborhood and meet your closest neighbors.
 You will probably need some time to adjust to the new environment and learn how to live in another country, but don’t let weeks pass before meeting the people that live near you.
 In Germany, everyone likes to bike and walk.
-If you visit the nearby parks, you will How to Live in Another Country l see countless locals hanging out, mingling, talking under the shining sun.
+If you visit the nearby parks, you’ll see countless locals hanging out, mingling, talking under the shining sun.
 If you’re planning to live in Berlin, Viktoriapark just might be the best place to meet people.

 Start Networking – Don’t Stay In

 Don’t just meet people from your neighborhood – go out there and start networking.
-Check the popular events, exhibitions, concerts that are taking place in your city and pay them a visit.
+Check popular events, exhibitions, or concerts that are taking place in your city, and other fun things to do.
 You won’t get a real taste of your city unless you go out there and interact with others.
 If you are relocating to Berlin, you will have a wide array of exhibitions and happenings to check.
 Keep track of everything that is out there.

 Residence Permit – Visa Requirements